Your Text Here

 Azalea has a passion for host-microbe interactions and their impact on human health.
 Before coming to Cornell, she worked at the Chinese Academy of Science Key Laboratory of Synthetic Biology and Genenergy, a sequencing company in China, where she developed her skills in microbiology and molecular biology.
 Outside of work, Azalea enjoys playing the piano and exercising in the gym.

-Ellen van Wijngaarde
+Ellen van Wijngaarden

 PhD student in Mechanical and Aerospace Engineering

-B. Eng, Mechanical Engineering, York Universit
+B. Eng, Mechanical Engineering, York University

 Ellen is interested in characterizing the material and ionic properties of soft biological materials.
 Her work focuses on gut mucus and biofilms under the combined supervision of Professors Brito and Silberstein.
 Outside of the lab she loves being active outdoors, learning languages or enjoying a coffee with a good book.